Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	Improper usage

-5. Which  of the following security incidents can have the most damaging impact to ab organization?
+5. Which  of the following security incidents can have the most damaging impact to an organization?
 	A system containing customer PII is compromised

 6. A security analyst for an organization notices unusual log activity in an app that was recently banned from the organization .However, the analyst forgets to escalate this activity to the proper personnel.
 What potential impact can this small incident have on the organization ?